 13. Learn a few basic Japanese phrases

 ‘Japan has many people, especially police and those working in the train stations, that can speak English if you get lost.
-But as is good advice for visiting any country it’s good to brush up on basic phrase.
+But as is good advice for visiting any country it’s good to brush up on the basic phrase.
 Namely Thank You, Excuse Me, Do you speak English, as well as learning the numbers 1 through 10.

-Most important one you’ll need is “Sumimasen”, which means excuse me, or pardon me.
+The most important one you’ll need is “Sumimasen”, which means excuse me, or pardon me.
 You’ll find yourself saying that more than anything else in Japan.
 Calling a waiter, “sumimasen!”
 Accidentally bumped into someone “sumimasen”.
 Trying to politely get by someone blocking your way “sumimasen”.
 Get used to that phrase.’ – Patrick D

 14. Take advantage of apps like Google Maps

-‘There are a LOT of trains in Japan, and oftentimes if going long distances, you’ll need to get off and on several different trains at certain times.
+‘There is a LOT of trains in Japan, and oftentimes if going long distances, you’ll need to get off and on several different trains at certain times.
 Take advantage of some convenient apps to help with tracking the train routes.’- Patrick D

 The best travel apps to use in Japan?
 Google Maps.
 Our family uses the app on each of our visits.
 It’s very easy to use, with detailed train information, which includes door to door guide.
 You can even access the multiple floor maps of departmental stores.
 Accurate and effective.
 We swear by it!